Dropshipping: selling products online

 Disadvantages of dropshipping

 - You are responsible for providing proper customer service, such as resolving delivery issues.
 If a shipment arrives late, fails to arrive, or the product is damaged, you have to help your customer.
 If your dropship supplier makes a mistake, your reputation will suffer.
-Make clear arrangements with your supplier about matters such as warranty terms, returns, delivery times, and available inventory.
+Make clear arrangements with your supplier about matters such as warranty terms, returns, delivery times, and available stock.

-- Dropship suppliers usually sell their products to other online shops as well, and your competitors may choose to sell them at very low prices, making do with lower margins than you would like.
+- Dropship suppliers usually sell their products to other online shops as well, and your competitors may choose to sell them at very low prices, making do with lower profit margins than you would like.

 - Because you do not deliver from stock, you cannot check whether the product is in good condition before it is shipped.
 Or even if the correct product is being shipped.